RFA0608/QQS3C/README.md

 It explains the preparations before use, how to use the simulation file, how to use the Ouanser Interactive Labs, and how to use the actual hardware.

 ### Before using
 This project supports both Windows and WSL environments.
-Note: The OpenFHE-python wrapper is unavailable in a Windows-only setup, and additional configuration is required.
+(Note: The OpenFHE-python wrapper is unavailable in a Windows-only setup, and additional configuration is required)
 Please refer to the link [WSL installation method](https://learn.microsoft.com/ko-kr/windows/wsl/install) for instructions on installing WSL.

 This requires three essential elements: